 Mass extinctions in geologic time: Implications for the past, present and future

 During the past 400 million years of life, evidence of five mass extinction events have been detected in the fossil record.
 These events caused world-wide destruction and led to collapse of whole ecosystems, producing profound changes in Earth’s history and forever altered the evolution of life.
 Mass extinctions constitute one of the grand “unifying themes” of our planet.
 Study of the strata, rocks and ancient fossils related to these episodes of massive dying are revealing much insight into not only the history of our planet, but also evolution and the directionality of life.
 Such geologic and paleontologic studies can teach us to better understand, slow and possibly reverse the 6th mass extinction now underway.
-This lecture will be presented via Zoom on Sat.
+This lecture was presented via Zoom on Sat.
 Oct.
 9th at 4 pm.

 George Stanley is Professor Emeritus and former Director of the University of Montana Paleontology Center.
 In the Dept. of Geosciences at Montana, he taught and conducted research in paleontology and geology for 35 years.
 His research has helped clarify mass extinctions, the evolution of reef structures and modern and ancient coral lineages.